jsebrech/php-o/README.md

       $s = c(s("123abcxxx"))->substr(3)->rtrim("x")->raw();
       // $s === "abc"

 You can use the `c()` function on any type, not just the special types provided by O (e.g. on the DateTime type).
-The return values are converted to smart types if they are primitives like string or int:
+The return values are converted to smart types if they are primitives like string or array:

       echo c(new \DateTime())->format("Y-m-d")->explode("-")->pop();
       // contrived example to output the current day